 You don’t need to build and manage your own site that incorporates shopping cart technology.
 However, you’ll have to pay fees on each sale, and you won’t design or brand your own website.

+Drop-shipping is a term for selling items that aren’t in your possession and having them delivered to your customer from a third party that supplies the product, like a wholesaler or manufacturer.
 With a drop-shipping or fulfillment-based type of online business, you don’t keep your products physically stocked at your home or office.
 You rely on a third-party drop-shipping company to store and deliver your items instead.

+There’s usually no financial outlay of money before the customer orders the product.
+You do need to spend some time figuring out what you want to sell.
 Depending on the company you choose, you may only need to ship your products to the fulfillment service, and it’ll provide and manage your customer site interface.
 Or, you might need to run a site that handles your customer transactions before you send the orders to the shipping company, which mails them out.

 This option allows you to have a much broader product range than what you might be able to stock at home.
 However, you’ll need to pay the drop-shipping company for its services.